 How Does Paying Rent Build Credit?

-When your rental history is reported to the credit bureaus along with your other credit accounts, your on-time rent payments improve your payment history.
-Your payment history accounts for the most significant portion of your credit score.
+When your rental history is reported to the credit bureaus along with your other credit accounts, your on-time rent payments improve your payment history.1 Your payment history accounts for the most significant portion of your credit score.
 Timely rent payments will build credit like monthly payments on a loan or credit card would.

 Be Careful to Keep Up with Your On-Time Rental Payments

 If you are using rental data to build credit, you must be very careful to keep your rental history impeccable to maintain a good credit score.
 Once you are using a rent reporting service, you can’t pick and choose what will get included.
-If they are reported to the credit bureaus, late rent payments affect your credit history negatively, bringing down your credit scores significantly.
+If they are reported to the credit reporting agencies, late rent payments affect your credit history negatively, bringing down your credit scores significantly.